file9.ai

 Government

-• 57 members in the Assembly of French Polynesia.
+• 57 seats in the Assembly of French Polynesia.

 Military and Security

-French Polynesia does not maintain regular military forces; defense responsibilities lie with France, which has a military garrison stationed on the islands.
-This arrangement allows for a measure of local governance while ensuring national security.
+French Polynesia does not have regular military forces; rather, defense responsibilities lie with France, which maintains a military garrison on the islands.
+This arrangement allows the territory to focus on its civilian governance while relying on French military support for security.

 Energy